persona-id/proxysql-agent/README.md

 MVP will include the ability for the agent to maintain the `core` cluster and the `satellite` cluster, each of which has its own set of commands that need to be run.

 **NB**: I'd like to open source this ASAP, provided we get signoff from legal.
-There is so little tooling for ProxySQL out there, this might be useful to someone out there.
+There is so little tooling for ProxySQL out there, this might be useful to someone.

 #### Why did you pick golang, if we're a Ruby shop?